ZabutonNage/CloudStorageProxy/README.md

 `remote` specifies the directory your encrypted data is written to and read from.
 This would be your synchronized cloud storage directory.
+But it can be really any directory, e.g. an external storage device.

 This directory must exist prior to running Cloud Storage Proxy.